Steellow/jojo/README.md

 Why jojo58?
 Because the keyboard is [lily58](https://github.com/kata0510/Lily58) and I have JoJo stickers on the keyboard.

+Important: when using with Mac, go to System Settings → Customize Modiier Keys → Select Lily58 → Swap ⌘ and ⌃.
+This is to make the keyboard as similar as possible on both Windows and Mac.

 ## Keymap

 You can find the keymap.vil file on the repo.
 Load it to Vial from File -> Load saved layout...